 Opened publicly in 1929 the Petrified Forest of the Black Hills is one of the largest out-cropping of fossilized petrified wood in the area.

-Elk Creek Resort’s Petrified Forest of the Black Hills offers a one hour tour starting with a 15 minute video which takes you through the history of the Black Hills from the earth’s beginning to present day.
-The tour continues through our Museum which houses Petrified Wood, Rocks & Fossils that are 120 to 130 million years old.
+Elk Creek Resort’s Petrified Forest of the Black Hills offers a one hour tour starting with a 15 minute video which takes you through some of the history of the Black Hills, as well as an explanation of the petrification process.
+The tour continues through our Museum which houses Petrified Wood, Rocks & Fossils.
 You will then hike through the Petrified Forest and experience the knowledge gained from the video and museum.

-The terrain today is not the same as it was during the Cretaceous Period.
+The terrain today is not the same as it always has been.

 How does wood petrify?
 What about Carbon-14 dating?
 Doesn’t petrification take millions of years?
 Find answers here.